-If the common player chooses the second option (or chooses the first option, but then coaches a player, or advises someone who coaches a player) the common player will be deemed to have "declared a team" and thus chosen to: 1. remain on one team's roster for the remainder of the Tournament; and 2. be removed from the other team's roster.
+If the common player chooses the second option (or chooses the first option, but then coaches a player, or advises someone who coaches a player) the common player will be deemed to have "declared a team" and thus chosen to: 1. remain on one team's roster for the remainder of the Tournament; and

+2. be removed from the other team's roster.

-23. TIE BREAKERS
+22. TIE BREAKERS

-In the event an 8-Ball team match is tied, the team that won the most individual matches will be declared the winner of the team match.
+In the event a 9-Ball team match ends 50-50, the team that won the most individual matches will be declared the winner of the team match.

-If an 8-Ball team match is tied after four matches and neither team can field a fifth player, the team that won two individual matches first will be declared the winner.
+If the 9-Ball team match is tied 40-40 after four matches and neither team can field a fifth player, the team that won two individual matches first will be declared the winner.